shwnmnl/OpenProjection/README.md

 # OpenProjection

 OpenProjection is a basic open-source machine learning project I designed during my master's.
 Its main use is as a very beginner-friendly, step-by-step tutorial for machine learning in Python.
 It covers different types of supervised learning problems, including both regression and classification, as well as an embedded unsupervised learning problem.
-We'll also practice using an API (remotely accessing some website's functions).

 The entire thing can be run from start to finish in [Google Colab](https://colab.research.google.com/github/shwnmnl/OpenProjection/blob/main/OpenProjection.ipynb).